VirtualWolf/esp32-sensor-reader-mqtt/README.md

     }
 ```

 ...will pull down the full contents of latest committed code from the `src` directory of the primary branch of this repository on GitHub and will restart the ESP32 when finished.
+As mentioned above, the location of the code to download can be changed with the `github_username`, `github_repository`, and `github_ref` configuration options.

 ## Extras